 - Vacuum circuit breaker.

-4. What is a circuit breaker and types of breakers?
+What are circuit breakers and types of breakers?

 Like this post?
 Could you share it with your friends?